mickael9/fac/README.rst

 ===

-`Fac` is a command-line mod manager for Factorio >=0.13 written in Python 3.
+`fac` is a command-line mod manager for Factorio >=0.13 written in Python 3.

 .. contents::
    :depth: 1